What is multisite

 You can create a multisite network in just a few clicks.

 10Web does not offer migration of multisites.
-Multisite support is only available with 10Web’s premium or agency plans
+Multisite support is only available with 10Web’s agency plans

 Before creating a new multisite WordPress installation, it’s important to consider the structure of your site’s URLs.
 There are two ways to set up a multisite: subdirectories or subdomains.